-Does the Gospel give Christians a licence to sin?
-No. Does the Calvinistic—and, we affirm, Biblical—doctrine of the preservation of the saints give Christians a licence to sin?
+Does the gospel give Christians a license to sin?
+No. Does the Calvinistic—and, we affirm, Biblical—doctrine of the preservation of the saints give Christians a license to sin?
 No.

 God’s dealings with his children in the New Testament are the same as they were in the Old Testament:

-Sometimes, the sufferings of Christians are God’s chastening them for their continuing in sin, until we are brought to repentance, sanctifying and maturing in the faith (see Hebrews 12:5-11).
-At other times, our afflictions are the consequence of the curse that God has placed upon this world (see Genesis 3:16-17).
-And as we know, this will almost inevitably1 lead to our physical death2.
+Sometimes, the sufferings of Christians are God’s chastening them for their continuing in sin, until we are brought to repentance, sanctifying and maturing in the faith (see Hebrews 12.5-11).
+At other times, our afflictions are the consequence of the curse that God has placed upon this world (see Genesis 3.16-17).
+And as we know, this will almost inevitably1 lead to our physical death.

 Whether or not we become aware of the correlation between sin and chastisement, we have sins to repent of.

 The last generation of Christians, who are alive at our Lord’s second coming, will not die.
-Their bodies will be transformed without physical death (1 Thessalonians 4:13-18).
-Besides this last generation only two other people have had this piviledge: Enoch and Elijah (see Genesis 5:24; 2 Kings 2:9-11; Hebrews 11:5). ↩︎
+Their bodies will be transformed without physical death (1 Thessalonians 4.13-18).
+Besides this last generation only two other people have had this privilege: Enoch and Elijah (see Genesis 5.24; 2 Kings 2.9-11; Hebrews 11.5). ↩︎